-New York City Department of Design and Construction
+Urgent Need New York City Department of Design and

-Overall Jan 1 thru Mar 31, 2019 To Date
+Overall Oct 1 thru Dec 31, 2019 To Date

 Total Projected Budget from All Sources N/A \$309,969.00

 Total Budget \$0.00 \$309,969.00

 Total Obligated \$0.00 \$309,969.00

 Total Funds Drawdown \$0.00 \$309,969.00

 Program Funds Drawdown \$0.00 \$309,969.00

 Program Income Drawdown \$0.00 \$0.00

 Program Income Received \$0.00 \$0.00

 Total Funds Expended \$0.00 \$309,969.00

+New York City Department of Design and \$0.00 \$309,969.00

 Most Impacted and Distressed Expended \$0.00 \$0.00

 Match Contributed \$0.00 \$0.00

 INTERIM MEMORIAL --- The Lower Manhattan Development Corporation will provide funding for the design and installation of the interim memorial for victims of the September 11th World Trade Center tragedy and the 1993 World Trade Center bombing.
 This use of funds benefits the health and welfare of all of the communities affected by the September 11th tragedy and the nation by providing a place where these communities can come together to remember and commemorate the victims of the attacks during this period of recovery and rebuilding.
 The memorial is located in a section of historic Battery Park known as Eisenhower Mall, near Bowling Green and adjacent to Hope Garden.
 The centerpiece of the memorial is "The Sphere for Plaza Fountain," a monument to fostering world peace that sat atop a granite fountain in the center of the 5-acre World Trade Center Plaza.
 The Sphere is framed on either side by a row of trees and park benches.
 The LMDC Board and staff worked closely with representatives of victims' families, area residents, and city and state officials to design the plan for the interim memorial and to identify an appropriate site.
 A team consisting of LMDC, city and state planners, engineers, and architects designed and prepared the site and installed the interim memorial.
 Extensive preparation of the site was necessary to support The Sphere.
 Preparation of the site included landscaping, the installation of decorative stones, and the construction of structural supports to hold The Sphere in place.
 The Parks Department estimates that approximately 300 visitors per day visit the Memorial.
-The projected end date encompasses anticipated programatic or financial activity that may occur. --AMENDMENT TO ACTIVITY --LMDC's commitment to this project has been fulfilled and in September 2006 the agency amended PAP 1 to reduce funding by \$35,000 to cover actual program expenditures.
+The projected end date encompasses anticipated programatic or financial activity that may occur. -- AMENDMENT TO ACTIVITY LMDC's commitment to this project has been fulfilled and in September 2006 the agency amended PAP 1 to reduce funding by \$35,000 to cover actual program expenditures.

-The Interim Memorial is installed in a section of historic Battery Park known as Eisenhower Mall, near Bowling Green
+The Interim Memorial is installed in a section of historic Battery Park known as Eisenhower Mall, near Bowling Green and adjacent to Hope Garden.

-Project # / Title: 0141 / Downtown Alliance Streetscape
+Project # / 0141 / Downtown Alliance Streetscape